Table of Contents

 15 FDA is not strict with pet food recalls.

-There was amantadine (a drug that studies have shown has little to no evidence for its efficacy or safety) in 36 percent of dog treats content.
-There was even DEET (ingredient used in insect repellents) in 38 percent of the offending jerky dog treats.
+There was even DEET (an ingredient used in insect repellents) in 38 percent of the offending jerky dog treats.

-16 The FDA doesn’t consider pet food to be a high risk for intentional contamination.
+16 The FDA doesn’t consider pet food a high risk for intentional contamination.

 The FDA stated that: